hacks-guide/Guide_Panda/_pages/Get-Started.md

 #### Overview of steps

-- Install the 0.23.5 CIAs for your region / device
+- Install the version 0.23.5 for your region / device
 - Install boot9strap using CakeHax Browser
-- Install the 0.25.3 CIAs for your region / device
+- (Optionally) install the latest version for your region / device

 Continue to [0.23.5 Install](0.23.5-install)
 {: .notice--primary}